goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   $ easy_install zopeproject
   $ zopeproject MyZopeProj

-This will ask you the name and password for an initial administrator user.
+This will ask you for the name and password for an initial administrator user.
 It will also ask you where to put the Python packages ("eggs") that it downloads.
 This way multiple projects created with ``zopeproject`` can share the same packages and won't have to download them each time.

 After asking the questions, ``zopeproject`` will download the ``zc.buildout`` package that will be used to build the sandbox, unless